 During the year ended December 31, 2013, we purchased 64 new investments for approximately \$57.86 million and had nine investments under contract to purchase as of December 31, 2013, for approximately \$8.80 million, which settled before the issuance of the financial statements.
 We also received proceeds from sales and repayments of existing portfolio investments of approximately \$16.63 million including \$7.12 million in full prepayment and \$7.70 million in sales.
-The combined result of which increased our portfolio by approximately \$50.03 million, and 100%, and the number of portfolio companies by 49, or 288% compared to the portfolio as of December 31, 2012.
+The combined result of which increased our portfolio by approximately \$50.03 million, or 310%, and the number of portfolio companies by 49, or 288% compared to the portfolio as of December 31, 2012.
 The largest investment in an individual portfolio company represented approximately 3% the portfolio's fair value with the remaining investments ranging from 0.02% to 2.95%.
 The average investment in our portfolio is approximately \$1.0 million or 1.51% of the total portfolio.
-As a result of the aforementioned transactions our portfolio investments, geographic regions, and industries.
-Further, our portfolio is westments, geographic regions, and industries.
-Further, our portfolio is have priority over subordinated or 96.3% first lien debt securities and 3.7% second lien debt securities.
+As a result of the aforementioned transactions our portfolio investment composition is comprised of 96.3% first lien debt securities and 3.7% second lien debt securities.
 First lien debt securities have priority over subordinated or other unsecured debt owed by the issuer with respect to the collateral pledged as security for the loan.
 Due to the priority of first lien investments, these generally have lower yields than lower priority, less secured investments.